 The medieval streets of Vaison la Romaine were so much fun to wander….

 As you can tell, we loved it!
 Even if you can’t cook with Patricia, pick up one of her many cookbooks – and read her memoir with Walter – and live the provencal life!

 And click the story below to read all about our cooking adventure with Patricia!

 Finally, I got to see Julia’s kitchen up close – thanks to The Smithsonian’s National Museum of American History!

 Her actual kitchen was built at the museum for you to see =- click here for many more pictures!

 If you enjoy these posts, why not subscribe and never miss out?
 It’s easy, and there are NO ads of any kind, just stuff I like to share…click on the main page and “follow” me on the upper right…

-Leave me a comment and let me know if you’ve had the chance to get outside and embrace nature – and if you like these pictures, please share on social media!
+Leave me a comment and tell me if you celebrate Julia’s birthday the way I do – by cooking!
+And if you like these pictures, please share on social media!
 Thanks!